belle2/basf2/framework/doc/development/tuppr.rst

 Preparation of payloads
 -----------------------

-Before any changes of payloads is to be requested the payload code needs to be prepared.
+Before requesting any changes of payloads the payload code needs to be prepared.
 Please create a pull request which contains the changes to the code which are required.
 In all cases we ask you to create a local database containing the new payload versions.
 This is one text file containing a description of which payload is valid for which experiment and run range and the payloads themselves as root files named